 - The campaign won a 2011 Gold Ogilvy.

-1 in 6 Americans will get sick from food poisoning this year.
+One in six Americans will get sick from food poisoning this year.
 The Centers for Disease Control and Prevention (CDC) estimates that 48 million people get food poisoning each year, resulting in roughly 128,000 hospitalizations and 3,000 deaths.

 The new Food Safe Families PSAs aim to illustrate safe food handling tips and to convey that food poisoning is a relevant issue.
 The campaign encourages audiences to visit FoodSafety.gov where they can learn safe food handling tips, ask food safety questions, and stay informed of the latest food recalls.